Pedestrian Accident Lawyers Portland, Oregon

 Contact us today for a free consultation to find out if you have a case and how we can help you obtain the compensation you deserve.
 Our firm charges no upfront costs of any kind and we only get paid if we are able to help you recover compensation for your injuries.
 There is no risk and no obligation to you.

-What to Do If Involved in a Pedestrian Accident
+What to Do If Involved in a Pedestrian Accident in Portland

 Accidents can happen suddenly and unexpectedly.
 If you are struck by a vehicle, you may be in physical or mental shock.
 Fortunately, there are certain steps you should take after being involved in a pedestrian accident to protect yourself and ensure your legal rights, such as: